I am safe inside the walls, and the sun cannot get to me.

 I sit in the notsecret corners sometimes.
 I don’t have anything else to do.
 I listen to the clock ticking.
 I watch the dust motes fall through the sunbeams.
-I hope they enjoy it, since their future holds only the dark interior of a vacuum bag.
+I hope they enjoy it.
+I don’t know if the sun would want to eat dust.

 The walls keep me safe.

 I do miss my work.
 Thank you for understanding.

 Where were you before you came through the door to your house and its many gardens?

 I miss my garden most of all.

 The wallpaper here is a light green, like the inside of a hospital or a juvenile detention center.

 Do you have a bed or a couch?
 I don’t imagine that sleeping on the floor would be comfortable.

 I have both.
 I sit on the couch sometimes.